Xavier Porras: Biography

-When he was fourteen he joined ONCE and moved to the Center for Educational Resources Joan Amades in Barcelona, where in athletics he discovered extra motivation to live with his blindness, besides combining sport with his studies of Administrative Management.
+When he was fourteen, he joined ONCE and moved to the Center for Educational Resources Joan Amades in Barcelona, where in athletics he discovered extra motivation to live with his blindness, besides combining sport with his studies of Administrative Management.

 In 2005, he signed for the athletics section of FC Barcelona with his partner Rosalía Lázaro being the first blind athletes in the history of the Catalan club.
-Xavi is also part of the ADOP plan, managed by the Spanish Paralympic Committee, being considered athlete ARC (High Performance Catalan) by the Generalitat de Catalunya.
+Xavi is also part of the ADOP plan, managed by the Spanish Paralympic Committee, being considered an athlete ARC (High Performance Catalan) by the Generalitat de Catalunya.

 He is married to Rosalía Lázaro, who is the most decorated Spanish Paralympic athlete of all time in the long jump B2.
 She holds five Paralympic Games (from Barcelona 92 to Beijing 2008), counting three Paralympic medals, nine world championships and thirteen European championships.
 Xavi and Rosalia have a daughter together, Egara.

 Sport Biography

-His beginnings were inspired by the image of his idol, Carl Lewis in the Olympic Games of Barcelona '92.
+His beginnings were inspired by the image of his idol, Carl Lewis, in the Olympic Games of Barcelona '92.

-A key moment was in 1998 when he meets his coach, Miguel Angel Torralba, who introduces him to the practice of athletics.
+A key moment was in 1998 when he met his coach, Miguel Angel Torralba, who introduced him to the practice of athletics.
 They have never separated as Miguel is the one who plans his workouts and guides Xavi on jumps using the voice.
-In addition to his coach, Xavi has had throughout his career four guides that have been his extension both in speed tests and training:
+In addition to his coach, Xavi has had, throughout his career, four guides that have been his extension both in speed tests and training: